Fight Contempt in Georgia Divorce

 Once you have been served, you have only 30 days to respond to the motion.
 If you ignore the motion you are almost certainly going to find yourself in jail and still have to deal with the contempt charges.

 Can I fight it without a lawyer?
-Technically, yes, you can fight the contempt charge without the protection of a lawyer.
+Technically, yes, you can fight the contempt charge without the protection or knowledge of a licensed lawyer.
 However, the process involves preparing and filing a response, reply memorandum, affidavits and possibly other documentation.
 You can expect to make at least one court appearance, plus dealing with legal wrap-up of the matter.
 Realistically, the process is too complicated for the average person to manage and achieve a favorable outcome.

 If you are dealing with a contempt problem we invite you to consult with a lawyer to discuss your situation.
 Your prompt action can save you from unnecessary trouble and consequences.